Feature-Based Software Design Pattern Detection: Study Design

 \section{Study Design}

 In this section, we describe our research questions and justify their use in applying the overall motivation of design pattern detection from source code.
-Additionally, we lay out our methodology for answering these questions, including the code features we used in this section as well.
+Additionally, we lay out our methodology for answering research questions and the code features used in this study.